2008–2009 Sri Lankan Army Northern offensive: Casualty numbers manipulation

 Casualty figures provided by both sides differ wildly and cannot be independently verified.
-On numerous occasions it was established that the government was covering up its own casualty figures, as on March 5, when Health Minister Nimal Siripala de Silva stated to the Parliament that 104 soldiers and policemen were killed in February, while the Defence Ministry reported only 63 government soldiers killed during that month and 107 soldiers since the start of the year.
+On numerous occasions it was established that the government was covering up its own casualty figures, as on March 5, when Health Minister Nimal Siripala de Silva stated to the Parliament that 104 soldiers and policemen had been killed in February, while the Defence Ministry reported only 63 government soldiers killed during that month and 107 soldiers since the start of the year.

-Initially the SLA stated that 185 soldiers were killed or missing during the failed offensive in the Jaffna peninsula in April, but later some military sources cited a lesser number of 49 soldiers killed.
+Initially the SLA stated that 185 soldiers had been killed or gone missing during the failed offensive in the Jaffna peninsula in April, but later some military sources cited a lesser number of 49 soldiers killed.
 In June, parliamentary oversight prompted the release of official figures.
-The figures showed that 120 soldiers were killed and 945 wounded during April, which was in contrast with military statements citing 90 killed.
-Also the release showed that 138 soldiers were killed and 540 wounded in May, while the military claimed 92 killed.
+The figures showed that 120 soldiers had been killed and 945 wounded during April, which was in contrast with military statements citing 90 killed.
+Also the release showed that 138 soldiers had been killed and 540 wounded in May, while the military claimed 92 killed.

-Sri Lankan Prime Minister Ratnasiri Wickramanayake confirmed that during the month of September, 200 soldiers were killed and another 997 wounded.
-This was in contrast to the claims of the Defence Ministry that only 96 soldiers were killed during that month.
+Sri Lankan Prime Minister Ratnasiri Wickramanayake confirmed that during the month of September, 200 soldiers had been killed and another 997 wounded.
+This was in contrast to the claims of the Defence Ministry that only 96 soldiers had been killed during that month.

-Finally, after months of attempts by the military to conceal the true casualty figures, on the request of Parliament, on October 20, it was revealed that 1,099 soldiers were killed along with 396 civilians in the first nine months of the year.
-Some 7,000 soldiers were also wounded.
+Finally, after months of attempts by the military to conceal the true casualty figures, on the request of Parliament, on October 20, it was revealed that 1,099 soldiers had been killed along with 396 civilians in the first nine months of the year.
+Some 7,000 soldiers had also been wounded.
 Following this revelation the government implemented a new policy of not revealing any more day-to-day numbers of soldiers killed in the conflict.